 The most common symptom, of a failed O2 sensor, are the OBD II Codes P0131, P0133.
 What sucks is that the PCM may think they're bad when they're really not... so testing them makes a lot of sense.

 Contents of this tutorial:

 Important Suggestions And Tips

-TIP 1: You will need to use a scan tool, with Live Date capability, to use the info I'm presenting in this article.
+TIP 1: A scan tool with Live Data capability is a must to use the testing info in this article.

-Now, having said that, you don't need the GM factory scan tool or an expensive professional technician level scan tool.
-You can use a Generic Scan Tool, as long as it has Live Data capability (Don't have a scan tool?
+You don't need the Honda factory scan tool or an expensive professional technician level scan tool to follow the test procedures in this article, since a simple generic scan tool will do just fine (Don't have a scan tool?
 Need a scan tool?
 Check out my recommendation: Actron CP9580 Scan Tool).